Assetmark Inc. Raises Holdings in Anheuser-Busch InBev SA/NV (NYSE:BUD)

 Several other institutional investors have also recently modified their holdings of BUD.
 IFG Advisory LLC lifted its stake in Anheuser-Busch InBev SA/NV by 2.2% in the first quarter.
 IFG Advisory LLC now owns 7,020 shares of the consumer goods maker’s stock worth $441,000 after purchasing an additional 148 shares during the last quarter.
 Signaturefd LLC lifted its stake in Anheuser-Busch InBev SA/NV by 3.2% in the first quarter.
 Signaturefd LLC now owns 4,849 shares of the consumer goods maker’s stock worth $305,000 after purchasing an additional 150 shares during the last quarter.
 Pinnacle Wealth Planning Services Inc. lifted its stake in Anheuser-Busch InBev SA/NV by 5.2% in the first quarter.
 Pinnacle Wealth Planning Services Inc. now owns 3,410 shares of the consumer goods maker’s stock worth $215,000 after purchasing an additional 169 shares during the last quarter.
 Creative Financial Designs Inc. ADV lifted its stake in Anheuser-Busch InBev SA/NV by 29.4% in the first quarter.
 Creative Financial Designs Inc. ADV now owns 775 shares of the consumer goods maker’s stock worth $49,000 after purchasing an additional 176 shares during the last quarter.
 Finally, AdvisorShares Investments LLC lifted its stake in Anheuser-Busch InBev SA/NV by 10.0% in the first quarter.
 AdvisorShares Investments LLC now owns 2,118 shares of the consumer goods maker’s stock worth $133,000 after purchasing an additional 192 shares during the last quarter.
 Hedge funds and other institutional investors own 3.56% of the company’s stock.

 Several analysts have issued reports on the stock.
-Morgan Stanley reissued an “equal weight” rating on shares of Anheuser-Busch InBev SA/NV in a research note on Tuesday, May 18th.
+Argus raised their price objective on shares of Anheuser-Busch InBev SA/NV from $65.00 to $88.00 and gave the stock a “buy” rating in a research note on Friday, June 18th.
+Berenberg Bank reaffirmed a “buy” rating on shares of Anheuser-Busch InBev SA/NV in a research note on Monday, May 10th.
 Bryan, Garnier & Co raised shares of Anheuser-Busch InBev SA/NV from a “sell” rating to a “buy” rating in a research note on Thursday, May 6th.
-Zacks Investment Research downgraded shares of Anheuser-Busch InBev SA/NV from a “hold” rating to a “strong sell” rating and set a $55.00 price target for the company. in a research note on Tuesday, April 6th.
-Credit Suisse Group reaffirmed a “neutral” rating on shares of Anheuser-Busch InBev SA/NV in a research note on Tuesday, May 4th.
-Finally, Barclays reaffirmed an “overweight” rating on shares of Anheuser-Busch InBev SA/NV in a research note on Monday, June 21st.
+Royal Bank of Canada reaffirmed an “outperform” rating on shares of Anheuser-Busch InBev SA/NV in a research note on Tuesday, May 11th.
+Finally, Credit Suisse Group reaffirmed a “neutral” rating on shares of Anheuser-Busch InBev SA/NV in a research note on Tuesday, May 4th.
 Two research analysts have rated the stock with a sell rating, twelve have assigned a hold rating and eight have given a buy rating to the company.
 Anheuser-Busch InBev SA/NV has a consensus rating of “Hold” and an average price target of $77.67.

 Anheuser-Busch InBev SA/NV (NYSE:BUD) last issued its quarterly earnings data on Tuesday, May 18th.
 The consumer goods maker reported $0.55 EPS for the quarter, topping analysts’ consensus estimates of $0.54 by $0.01.
 Anheuser-Busch InBev SA/NV had a net margin of 8.82% and a return on equity of 15.44%.
 As a group, equities analysts anticipate that Anheuser-Busch InBev SA/NV will post 3.15 earnings per share for the current fiscal year.